-Fungal spores are invisible to the naked eye and can hide in the tiniest piece of potting soil.
+Fungal spores are invisible to the eye and can hide in the tiniest piece of potting soil.
 To sterilize your containers or seed starting trays, wash them using a combination of ten parts water to one part bleach.

 Watch Your Conditions

 Damping-off is not more common to one gardener than to the next, but it’s going to be a lot more difficult to treat and prevent it if you are a novice gardener.